discourse/discourse/docs/INSTALL-cloud.md

     git clone https://github.com/discourse/discourse_docker.git /var/discourse
     cd /var/discourse

-You will need to be root through the rest of the bootstrap process.
+You will need to be root through the rest of the setup and bootstrap process.

 # Edit Discourse Configuration